 - According to a 2010 HUD study, young veterans are more than twice as likely to become homeless as nonveteran adults of a similar age.

 - Binge drinking is more common in the military, with 9 percent of service members reporting heavy drinking and one-third reporting binge drinking within a 30-day period.

 - Combat veterans are 31 percent more likely to begin binge drinking than service members who do not experience combat.

-- In 2010, about 788,000 veterans were diagnosed with a substance abuse disorder at a Veterans Affairs, or VA, medical center.
+- In 2010, about 788,000 veterans were diagnosed with a substance abuse disorder at a VA medical center.
 Alcohol abuse accounted for about half of the diagnoses, and 23 percent of veterans with a substance abuse diagnosis were also diagnosed with PTSD.

 The U.S. Department of Veterans Affairs

 - The VA health system serves nearly 9.4 million veterans per year as of 2015, the most recent year with complete data.

 - Overall, the care provided by the VA health system outperforms the private sector on metrics such as management of chronic conditions, cancer screening, and hospital care quality indicators.
 Mental health care is as good or better than mental health care in the private sector.

 - However, access to care remains a problem.
 Following a scandal about VA medical centers manipulating wait time data for veterans in May 2014, Congress devoted additional resources to the VA health system.
 However, increased demand is outstripping the additional resources, and waiting times for appointments remain long—often more than 30 days.
 Long waits for care are particularly acute for mental health care.